-Jarrow Formulas methylcobalamin B-12 supplement contains 5000 micrograms per lozenge.
-Customer have reported that this product has helped cure diabetic related syndromes causing memory loss and even hypothyroidism.
-Jarrow Formulas offer methylcobalamin B-12 in several dosages including: 500mcg, 1000mcg, 2500mcg, and the most potent 5000mcg.
-Depending on the severity of your B-12 deficiency or any other symptom causing you to seek B-12 supplementation, you want to consult a doctor to get recommendation for your required dose.
+Jarrow Formulas Methylcobalamin B-12 supplement contains 5000 micrograms per lozenge.
+Customers have reported that this product has helped cure diabetic related syndromes causing memory loss and even hypothyroidism.
+Jarrow Formulas offer methylcobalamin B-12 in several dosages including 500mcg, 1000mcg, 2500mcg, and the most potent 5000mcg.
+Depending on the severity of your B-12 deficiency or any other symptom-causing you to seek B-12 supplementation, you want to consult a doctor to get recommendations for your required dose.
 Methyl B-12 is a higher quality form of the vitamin B-12 which is absorbed more fluidly and can be stored better than most forms.
-This is why Jarrow Formulas methylcobalamin B-12 comes in at #2 on our list, they have been in business since 1977 providing high quality medical supplements & prescriptions.
+This is why Jarrow Formulas Methylcobalamin B-12 comes in at #2 on our list, they have been in business since 1977 providing high-quality medical supplements & prescriptions.

 #3 Vitafusion Energy B12 Gummy Vitamins